Space station welcomes 2 Saudi visitors, including kingdom’s 1st female astronaut

 SpaceX’s chartered flight arrived at the orbiting lab less than 16 hours after blasting off from Florida.
 The four guests will spend just over a week there, before returning to Earth in their capsule.

-Saudi Arabia’s government is picking up the multimillion-dollar tab for its first female astronaut, Rayyanah Barnawi, a stem cell researcher, and fighter pilot Ali al-Qarni.
+“This shows how space brings everyone together,” said Saudi Arabia’s first female astronaut, Rayyanah Barnawi, a stem cell researcher.
+“I’m going to live this experience to the max.”

+Saudi fighter pilot Ali al-Qarni dedicated the visit to everyone back home.
+“This mission is not just for me and Rayyanah.
+This mission is also for the people with ambition and dreams.”

+The Saudi government is picking up the multimillion-dollar tab for both of them.

 The company cited ticket prices of $55 million each for last year’s private trip by three businessmen, but won’t say how much the latest seats cost.